 Our travels this April, it seems, will be crowned by the visit, recently, to the small but vibrant town of Ngong.
-The town that played host to a unique community level trade fair that brings together producers and processors from across the country to showcase their products to their clients.
+The town played host to a unique community-level trade fair that brings together producers and processors from across the country to showcase their products to their clients.

 The Kenya Livestock Producers Association Trade Fair, as it is known, was to be officially opened by Prof. George Saitoti, Minister for Internal Security but, as is to be expected from politicians, he declined the eleventh hour and instead sent a representative.
 The event, held on the 29th of April, offers a great networking opportunity for local entrepreneurs and producers.